cakephp/docs/en/appendices/4-0-migration-guide.rst

   have related records.
 * A new type class ``DateTimeFractionalType`` has been added for datetime types with microsecond precision.
 You can opt into using this type by adding it to the ``TypeFactory`` as the default ``datetime`` type or re-mapping individual columns.
 See the Database migration notes for how this type is automatically mapped to database types.
+* A new type class ``DateTimeTimezoneType`` has been added for datetime types with time zone support.
+You can opt into using this type by adding it to the ``TypeFactory`` as the default ``datetime`` type or re-mapping individual columns.
+See the Database migration notes for how this type is automatically mapped to database types.